realhardworkingdeveloper/algorand-nft-manager/README.md

 ### How to use the files:
-- clone repo => `npm install`
+- clone repo => run `npm install`
-1. Go to purestake.com and get an account and API key.
-We use the PureStake API to interact with the Algorand chain but you can use whatever you like.
+1. Go to purestake.com for an account and API key.This example uses the PureStake API to interact with the Algorand chain.
 2. Generate your account `node generate_algo_account.js`
 3. Add your API key to `generate_nft.js `
 4. Add your mnemonic `generate_nft.js`